shiraz/bdd-db/README.md

 ### Project Description:
 This is a Maven project that has Cucumber tests that validates a DVD rental business data using the following technologies:
+1. Apache
+    1. Commons
+    2. Lang3
-1. Cucumber
+2. Cucumber
-2. Gherkin
+3. Gherkin
-3. Gson
+4. Gson
-4. Java 1.8
+5. Java 1.8
-5. Maven
+6. Maven
-6. PostgreSQL
+7. PostgreSQL
-7. TestNG
+8. TestNG

 ### Test Description:
-The test first establishes a connection

 ### Steps to Execute Tests:
 1. Install Java 1.8 or higher.